 Shepherd's Pie, Lightened Up

-- 1-1/2 lbs Yukon Gold potatoes, peeled, diced
+- 1-1/2 pounds Yukon Gold potatoes, peeled, diced

-- 3/4 cup fat free chicken broth
+- 3/4 cup chicken broth

-- 2 tbsp reduced fat sour cream
+- 2 tablespoon reduced-fat sour cream

 - salt and pepper